 Calculate your training power and heart rate zones

-When you look at your cycling program, have you ever wondered what the best power or heart rate zone would be for different sets, for drills, for long intervals and sprints?
+When you look at your training program, have you ever wondered what the best power or heart rate zone would be for each training session?

-As no two athletes are the same, you could benefit most from individualising the paces to your ability or current fitness.
+As no two athletes are the same, you could benefit greatly from individualising your power or heart rate zones.

 What are your individual training zones?

 The 20-minute FTP test can help you calculate your optimal cycling training zones so that you get the most out of each training session.

 The 20-minute FTP test, also known as the Functional Threshold Power test, is a widely used method for determining an individual’s cycling performance and endurance.

 This test provides valuable information that can be used to track fitness levels, set training goals, and monitor progress over time.

 The benefits of the 20-minute FTP test are numerous.

 The simplest way to perform the 20-minute FTP test is on a stationary trainer like a WattBike in the gym.